Subscribe to get access

 You have also to hand it to the folks at R&R Partners.
 They’re the clever advertising agency that made its name luring legions of suckers to Las Vegas with an ad campaign built on the slogan “What happens here, stays here.”

-“Clean” is not a word that normally leaps to mind for a commodity some spoilsports associate with unsafe mines.
-As well as mountaintop removal, acid rain, black lung, lung cancer, asthma, mercury contamination, and, of course, global warming.
-And yet the phrase “clean coal” now routinely turns up in political discourse.
+“Clean” is not a word that normally leaps to mind.
+Especially for a commodity some spoilsports associate with unsafe mines.
+As well as mountaintop removal and acid rain.
+Yet let’s not forget black lung, lung cancer, asthma and mercury contamination.
+Oh let’s finalize it with global warming.
+And yet the phrase is now routinely used.
+Especially as it turns up in political discourse.
 It’s almost as if it were a reality.

 In addition and in a second ad predicts a future.
-One in which coal will generate power “with even lower emissions, including the capture and storage of CO2.
-It’s a big challenge, but we’ve made a commitment, a commitment to clean.”
+One in which coal will generate power at lower emissions.
+For I say Ha!!

-So among those leaders, according to ABEC’s website, are an environmental consultant, an interior designer, and a “complimentary healer.”
+So among those leaders, according to ABEC’s website, are an environmental consultant.
+Also an interior designer, and a “complimentary healer.”

-Then other, arguably louder, voices in the group include the world’s biggest mining company (BHP Billiton), the biggest U.S. coal mining company (Peabody Energy).
-So the biggest publicly owned U.S. electric utility (Duke Energy) and the biggest U.S. railroad (Union Pacific).
+Then other, arguably louder, voices in the group joined in.
+For that’s including the world’s biggest mining company (BHP Billiton).
+Because the biggest U.S. coal mining company (Peabody Energy) and the biggest publicly owned U.S. electric utility (Duke Energy).
+Followed up by the biggest U.S. railroad (Union Pacific).

 Then ABEC, whose domain name is licensed to the Center for Energy and Economic Development.
-They are a coal-industry group that merged with CEED.
-All to form the American Coalition for Clean Coal Electricity (ACCCE).
+They are also a coal-industry group.
+One that merged with CEED.
+All moreover to form the American Coalition for Clean Coal Electricity (ACCCE).

-They’re bankrolling the “Clean Coal” campaign to the tune of $35 million this year alone.
-That’s a little less than the tobacco industry spent on a successful fight against antismoking legislation in 1998, and almost triple what health insurers paid for the “Harry and Louise” ads that helped kill health care reform in the early 1990s.
-In addition to the ads, the “Clean Coal” campaign has so far also sponsored two presidential election debates (where, critics noted, no questions about global warming got asked).
+They’re also bankrolling the “Clean Coal” campaign.
+Consequently to the tune of $35 million this year alone.
+That’s a little less than the tobacco industry spent on a successful fight against antismoking legislation in 1998.
+Also, almost triple what health insurers paid for the “Harry and Louise” ads that helped kill health care reform in the early 1990s.

 Coal is also struggling to overcome fierce resistance at the state and local level.
 That’s in Kansas, Florida, Idaho, and California.
 For they have already effectively declared a moratorium on new coal-fired power plants.

-Nationwide, 59 new coal-fired power plant projects died last year (of 151 proposed).
-All mostly because local authorities refused to grant permits or because big banks withheld financing.
-Both groups are alarmed about the lack of practical remedies to deal with coal’s massive CO2 emissions.
+As a result and nationwide, 59 new coal-fired power plant projects died.
+That’s just last year (of 151 proposed).
+All mostly because local authorities.
+Because all refused to grant permits or because big banks withheld financing.
+Both groups are alarmed.
+Especially about the lack of practical remedies to deal with coal’s massive CO2 emissions.

 The coal industry is clearly alarmed, too.
 Because of its lack of continued ability to do business as usual.
 In addition to the “Clean Coal” ad campaign, the industry’s main lobbying group, the National Mining Association.
 It increased its budget by 20 percent to $19.7 million at one point.